-- (i) Children who will have a brother or sister (see note 3) in the school at the time of admission; - (ii) Children who live at an address within the Parish of St Paul's Church, Bow Common Lane.
-A map of the Parish is available in the School Office; - (iii) Children who live at an address within in the Anglican Deanery of Tower Hamlets not included in iii) above.
-A map of the Tower Hamlets Deanery is available in the School office; - (iv) Children who live at and address outside of the Anglican Deanery of Tower Hamlets (see note 4);
+- i. children looked after and those who ceased to be children looked after because they were adopted, or because they became subject to a residence order or a special guardianship order (see note 1); - ii. children who will have a brother or sister (see note 2) in the school at the time of admission; - iii. children who live at an address within the Parish of Poplar (see note 4).
+A map of the Parish is available in the School Office; - iv. children who live at and address outside of the Parish of Poplar (see note 4);

-In the event of oversubscription in any of the above criteria, priority will be determined in order of straight-line distance from home to school, as measured by Tower Hamlets Council's Geographical Information System (see note 5).
+In the event of oversubscription in any of the above criteria, priority will be allocated to children who have a brother or sister at school at the time of admission.
+Where more than one applicant fulfils this criteria, priority will be determined in order of straight-line distance from home to school, as measured by Tower Hamlets Council's Geographical Information System (see note 5).
+Where more than one applicant has the same distance a decision will be made using random allocation.